eslint/eslint/docs/developer-guide/nodejs-api.md

 If you want to use suitable configuration files to lint the text, passing the `options.filePath` option is important.
 This method loads configuration files with the same manner as the [`eslint.lintFiles()`][eslint-lintfiles] method checks the file the `options.filePath` option pointers.
 If the `options.filePath` option is not present, this method uses the configuration file at the current working directory (the `cwd` constructor option).

-If the given `options.filePath` option value is an ignored path by your configurations, this method returns an empty array.
-If the `options.warnIgnored` option is set along with the `options.filePath` option, this method returns a [LintResult] object at least.
+If the `options.filePath` value is configured to be ignored, this method returns an empty array.
+If the `options.warnIgnored` option is set along with the `options.filePath` option, this method returns a [LintResult] object.
 In that case, the result may contain a warning that indicates the file was ignored.

 #### Parameters